selukov/RPi_8x8GridDraw/README.md

 ###Installation

-1. Install the pypng Python module
+1. Install the pypng Python module ( sudo pip install pypng or sudo pip-3.2 install pypng )
 2. Install the appropriate library for your HAT
 3. Clone this repo